Gusarich/ProphecyPulse---Ozare-Labs/README.md

-# Ozare
+# ProphecyPulse

-The first decentralized predictive markets platform on TON directly integrated into your telegram group chats
+The first decentralized predictive markets platform on TON.
+The only decentralized market directly integrated into telegram.